 Experiential learning opportunities with approved business sponsors.
 Enrollment is with instructor consent through regular registration process.
 Evaluation is by letter grade through assessment of weekly journals, written evaluation by business supervisor and a final reflection paper.
-Students must commit to a work schedule of 45 contact hours for every credit hour sought, up to a cumulative maximum of 6 credits.
+Students must commit to a work schedule of 45 contact hours for every credit hour sought.
+This course may be repeated.
+A maximum of 6 hours of BUS 481 can be counted towards graduation.
 Project work assignments are expected where students can apply classroom knowledge to real business challenges.
 Prerequisites: 3.0 GPA, completion of 60+hours or instructor's consent.